sj-piano/sha256_python3/README.md

 # Development

 Developed with:
-- Ubuntu 16.04 on WSL on Windows 10
+- Ubuntu 16.04 on WSL (Windows Subsystem for Linux) on Windows 10
 - Python 3.5.2
 - pytest 6.1.2